 These findings can be further analyzed by looking at average trip distance and corresponding emissions intensity.
-Business travels by plane were carried out with an average distance of 2,211 km, which highlights the relatively appropriate usage of plane mostly for long-distance travel.
-Nevertheless, trips for about 19,100 passenger.km were done by choosing short-distance flights (>1000km) over less emission-intensive means such as high-speed train.
+Business travels by plane were carried out with an average distance of 5,406 km (more than doubling the 2022 average), which highlights the appropriate usage of plane mostly for long-distance travel.